top of page

 INTRODUCTION

-The name Hoxlu has no relation to the descendants of the Kingdom of Thard, or the Thayad's as it was also known.
-In reality, it was a deliberate act with a purpose and a reason.
-A group of Thayad warriors, later accompanied by Queen Ayar, left Ernathurilis due to the war that had befallen that land.
-When darkness reached the Kingdom of Thard in Ernathurilis, the queen devised a plan to deceive the Lord of Darkness.
-After all, a secret needed to be guarded.
-This secret dates back to the First Era of Anahkólion and the Gods of Mount Naumathar.
-Upon their arrival in Ernt-nador, they occupied the ruins of the ancient Kingdom of Athilas.
-In the present day, specifically in the year 1974 of the Age of Wizards, Jada is the queen of the Kingdom of Hoxlu.
-As a direct descendant of the First Lineage of the Thayad's, from the goddess Thard, Ayar still lives thanks to the Amulet or Medallion of the Gods, as the artifact was called.
-A few referred to it as the Divine Medallion, but such expression has faded over time.
-The artifact contained a drop of blood from the baby, the father, and the mother, and it was crafted by Jolur, one of the Artificers of the Gods.
-It bestowed eternal life upon its original bearer, but only if they were of Pure Lineage.
-The purity of the Thard Lineage was due to the Gontthers who volunteered for the task of reproducing the Thayad's.
-However, this only occurred until the end of the Fourth Era of Anahkólion.
-With the escape of the Thayad's from Ernathurilis, their descendants eventually mixed their lineage, and the original power bestowed by the gods was lost, becoming a privilege only for Ayar and some of her warriors.
-There is a mutual respect between Ayar and the current queen of Hoxlu, Jada.
-However, many things will be put to the test, and the alliance between the past and the present will tremble.
-The name of the Kingdom of Hoxlu holds one of the greatest secrets of all Eras and Times.
-A secret that Ayar carries within her.
-A secret she fears revealing due to the impact it could have on the worlds that have not yet been dominated by darkness.
-A secret that reveals "The Origin of Evil."
+The name Hoxlu has no connection with the descendants of the kingdom of Thard, or the Thayads, as they were also called.
+In fact, it was a calculated decision, with purpose and reason.
+A group of Thayad warriors, later accompanied by Queen Ayar, left Ernathurilis due to the war that had struck that land.
+When darkness descended upon the kingdom of Thard in Ernathurilis, the queen devised a plan to deceive the Lord of Darkness.
+After all, a secret needed to be kept.
+This secret dates back to the First Era of Anahkólion and to the Gods of Mount Naumathar.
+Upon reaching Ernt-nador, they occupied the ruins of the ancient kingdom of Athilas.
+In the present day, more precisely in the year 1974 of the Time of the Wizards, Jada is the queen of the kingdom of Hoxlu.
+Being a direct descendant of the First Lineage of the Thayads, from the goddess Thard, Ayar still lives thanks to the Amulet or Medallion of the Gods, as the artifact was called.
+Some referred to it as the Divine Medallion, but this expression disappeared over time.
+The artifact was made by Jolur, one of the Artificers of the Gods, and contained a drop of blood from the baby, the father, and the mother.
+It granted eternal life to its original bearer as long as they were of Pure Lineage.
+The purity of the Thard Lineage was maintained by the Gontthers, who volunteered to aid in the reproduction of the Thayads.
+But this only lasted until the end of the Fourth Era of Anahkólion.
+With the Thayads' escape from Ernathurilis, the descendants ended up mixing their lineage, and the original power bestowed by the gods was lost, becoming a privilege only for Ayar and some of her warriors.
+There is mutual respect between Ayar and the current queen of Hoxlu, Jada.
+However, many things will be put to the test, and the alliance between the past and the present will be shaken.
+The name of the kingdom of Hoxlu holds one of the greatest secrets of all Eras and all Times.
+A secret that Ayar carries with her.
+A secret she fears revealing due to the impact it may have on the worlds not yet dominated by darkness.
+A secret that unveils "The Origin of Evil."

 The Wizards' War